CodeReviewerAi/CodeReviewerBackend/README.md

 - run `python main.py` to run the whole app including, getting the data from the git repo, generating embeddings, creating the database, and running the query.
     - If you only want to run one of these steps, run the corresponding file on their own.
 - You can run the tests by running `pyththon test_getFuntionData.py`

+---

+# What is CodeReviewer?
+CodeReviewer is a tool that uses machine learning to help developers reviewing code.
+It is trained on a dataset of code from the [hlxsites](https://github.com/hlxsites) repositories and is able to predict how likely a given function is going to break in the future.

+## How does it work?
+We save each functions first version(When it was first merged) and how often it was changed in the future.
+We then use this data to create embeddings for each function.
+We then use these embeddings to create a database using Qdrant.
+When a user uploads a function, we use the embeddings to find the 5 most similar functions in the database.
+We then use the number of times these functions were changed to predict how likely the user's function is to break in the future.